2 Chapter 2: Systems Thinking: a New Way to Tackle Problems

 1. Always put TIME on the X-axis.

 2. On the Y-Axis, plot 1-3 quantities whose collective values give a sense of the problem status over time.
+Note, you can do this on individual graphs for purposes of clarity.

 3. Clearly label all curves and state their units of measurement.